 There’s a certain romanticism associated with purchasing an old (or older) property and renovating it.

 Most property renovation projects are, at least to some extent, a labor of love.
-Those who embark on these projects inevitably end up spending more —some considerably more— than even their contingency budget plan called for.
+Those who embark on these projects inevitably end up spending more money —some considerably more— than even their contingency budget plan called for.

 Most renovation projects cost at least as much as buying prebuilt, and when you drill down into the details post-project, and especially if you take into consideration your own time, it usually costs more than buying a prebuilt home.